TristanDonze/Chess-Trainer/README.md

     - execute: `cd backend`
     - execute: `python server.py`

 2. Run the frontend:
-    - Open a terminal at the root of the projecvt
+    - Open a terminal at the root of the project
     - execute: `cd frontend`
     - execute: `python -m http.server`